 Figure 6.14.2-1: Procedure for Service Switch mechanism

-0. PDU session with I-UPF supporting ULCL or BP is established.
+0. The PDU session with I-UPF supporting ULCL or BP is established.

 1. After the establishment of the PDU session, the UE sends the DNS request to the DNS server in order to get the IP address of the Service Switch.